Active Sampling for the Quickest Detection of Markov Networks: Main Results

-then any sequential and data-adaptive decision algorithm with the stopping rule $\tau^*_n$ and the decision rule $\delta^*_n$ specified in~\eqref{eq:stop}~and~\eqref{eq:SPRT}, respectively, is feasible. \end{theorem} \begin{proof} See Appendix \ref{App:thm:error}. \end{proof} Next, we analyze the likelihood of the condition in~\eqref{eq:exit2} being valid.
-This analysis in conjunction with the result of Theorem~\ref{thm:error} establishes the feasibility of $\Prob$ when using the sampling strategy specified in Algorithm~1.
-For this purpose, we use the Bhattacharyya coefficient, as a measure of similarity of the two distributions, denoted by

-Accordingly, we denote the {\sl normalized} Bhattacharyya {\sl distance} by
+Accordingly, we denote the {\sl normalized} Bhattacharyya {distance} by

-The following theorem establishes a sufficient condition for the feasibility of problem~\eqref{eq:Opt} when relying on the detection and selection rules defined in~\eqref{eq:th1}-\eqref{eq:SPRT}, and~\eqref{eq:MC}. \begin{theorem}[Non-asymptotic Feasibility] For a given network size $n$, Algorithm~1 is feasible with a probability not smaller than
+The following theorem establishes a sufficient condition under which Algorithm~1 generates $(\alpha,\beta)$-accurate solutions. \begin{theorem}[Non-asymptotic $(\alpha,\beta)$-accuracy] For a given network size $n$, Algorithm~1 generates an $(\alpha,\beta)$-accurate solution with a probability at least

-\end{theorem} \begin{proof} See Appendix \ref{App:thm:nonasymp}. \end{proof} This theorem provides a probabilistic guarantee for the feasibility of the proposed algorithm for any arbitrary non-asymptotic network size $n$.
-We will evaluate the probability term in \eqref{eq:feasibility} in Section~\ref{sec:feasible_NA} through an illustrative example and in Section~\ref{sec:simulations} through numerical evaluations.
-We will show that for widely used MRF models (e.g., Gaussian MRFs) this probability approaches 1 in all practical ranges of $n$ and error probabilities, making the problem feasible almost surely even in the non-asymptotic regime.
-Next, by leveraging the result of Theorem~\ref{thm:nonasymp}, we provide a sufficient condition for feasibility in the asymptote of large network sizes. \begin{theorem}[Asymptotic Feasibility] Algorithm~1 is feasible {\sl almost surely} in the asymptote of large networks if
+\end{theorem} \begin{proof} See Appendix \ref{App:thm:nonasymp}. \end{proof} We will evaluate the probability term in \eqref{eq:feasibility} in Section~\ref{sec:feasible_NA} through an illustrative example and in Section~\ref{sec:simulations} through numerical evaluations.
+We will show that for widely used MRF models (e.g., Gaussian MRFs), this probability approaches 1 in all practical ranges of $n$ and error probabilities, rendering the Algorithm~1 $(\alpha,\beta)$-accurate almost surely even in the non-asymptotic regime.
+By leveraging the result of Theorem~\ref{thm:nonasymp}, we can readily provide a sufficient condition for $(\alpha,\beta)$-accuracy in the asymptote of large network sizes. \begin{corollary}[Asymptotic $(\alpha,\beta)$-accuracy] Algorithm~1 generates $(\alpha,\beta)$-accurate solutions {\sl almost surely} in the asymptote of large networks if